SalesforceFoundation/NPSP/documentation/automation.md

 NPSP includes many org definitions tailored for testing - in particular, beta testing - of the product in a variety of org shapes.

+Differences between these orgs are relatively slight.
+All orgs specify a required core set of features for NPSP:

+ - Chatter
+ - Enhanced Notes
+ - Lightning

+Additionally, depending on the intended use case of the org, features for development may be enabled:

+ - Translation Workbench
+ - Disabled Lightning cache
+ - Disabled parallel Apex testing

+as well as nny other features needed to define the workspace for the org's intended purpose.

 | Org Shape                 | Namespaced | Managed Installs | Description                                                             |
 | ------------------------- | ---------- | ---------------- | ----------------------------------------------------------------------- |
 | `dev`                     |            | No               | Development org                                                         |